irisnet/irishub/docs/features/basic-concepts/genesis-file.md

 # Genesis File

 The Genesis file is the basis for the entire network initialization，which contains most info for creating a Genesis block (such as ChainID, consensus params,app state), initialize account balances, parameters for each module, and validators info.
-The genesis file sets the initial parameters of any new Cosmos network.
+The genesis file sets the initial parameters of any new IRIS network.
 Establishing a robust social consensus over the genesis file is critical to starting a network.

 Each genesis state starts with a list of account balances.
 Social consensus on these account balances must be bootstrapped from some external process be it events on another blockchain to a token generation event.